Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Utility tool

-Dpdl scripting API provides access to the complete underlying Java JRE platform API and to external java and Native shared libraries
+Dpdl API provides access to the complete underlying Java JRE platform API’s and to external java and Native shared libraries

 No additional installations required (except add-on libraries)

-Includes embedded C compiler: On-the-fly compilation and execution of embedded ANSI C code (in memory at runtime) -> very Fast compile time
+Includes embedded C compiler: On-the-fly compilation of embedded ANSI C code in memory at runtime (for different targets: i386, x86_64, RISC-V, ARM and TMS320C67xx) -> very Fast compile time!!!

-Built-in Dpdl scripting engine with support for custom extensions (DpdlExtension interface) -> allows to dynamically add language features
+Built-in Dpdl scripting engine with support for custom extensions -> allows to dynamically add language features at runtime

-On the fly conversion/compilation of Dpdl data struct’s into native java bytecode
+On the fly conversion/compilation of Dpdl types ‘class’ and ‘struct’ into native java bytecode classes

 Support for common IoT protocol stacks such as Bluetooth™ (JSR-82) and CoAP (Constrained Application Protocol) (IETF standard RFC 7252)